-I started this project by designing my own stencil templates on my journal.
-I Thought about what shapes I tend to use over and over again or which theme and I am planning to make for the upcoming months.
+I started this project by designing my own stencil templates for my journal.
+I thought about what shapes I tend to use over and over again or which themes I am planning to make for the upcoming months.

 I started with some pretty easy stencil designs such as headers and banners – you can learn how to draw them here! – and box designs for my weekly spreads.

 These were made by hand using pens and rulers.
-Fell free to use my designs as templates for your own stencils.
+Feel free to use my designs as templates for your own stencils.
 You can download the bullet journal stencil printable here!

 4. How to make your own stencil